wethegit/wtc-barfystars/README.md

 ## Options

-Properties can be provided to the controller through the `data-config` attribute.
-This attribute must be **JSON** formatted and properies can be as follows:
+Properties can be provided to the controller through the `data-config` attribute on the HTML element, this attribute must be **JSON** formatted, alternatively you can pass an object to the class instance as a second parameter.

+Properies can be as follows:

 **action** | String || Boolean | default: `'hover'`
 The action that triggers the barfy stars.